Top Sites for Eco-Friendly & Sustainable Accommodation

 Sustainable travel doesn’t mean you have to skimp on comfort and luxury.
 When you book with Regenerative Travel, you can discover high-end hotels & resorts dedicated to making a positive impact.
 If you want to feel good and do good when you stay in an accommodation, Regenerative Travel is the way to go.

-Ecobnb is a platform dedicated to changing the way we travel.
+Ecobnb is a carbon-neutral platform dedicated to changing the way we travel.
 Initially, an Italian blog that told ecotravel stories, Ecobnb evolved into a booking platform in 2015.
-Then in 2017, they received an award for excellence and innovation in tourism from the UNWTO.
+While their initial listings were concentrated in Italy and France, they've now expanded to over 3,000 eco-sustainable accommodations in more than 95 countries.
+This means it now functions as a global sustainable tourism platform connecting travelers to eco-friendly accommodations.

 From bio hotels to treehouses, they offer a variety of eco-friendly accommodations that follow sustainability requirements.
 They also pride themselves on helping their guests save an average of 8 kg of CO2 and 302 liters of fresh water each night they stay in an Ecobnb accommodation.